sjkelleyjr/Deadlock/chapters/chapter_01.md

 Sarah, their engineering manager, stepped forward eagerly.
 "We'll be implementing a comprehensive suite of new processes designed to optimize our velocity and increase our throughput."

-"Velocity and throughput," Alex muttered.
-"Two words that mean absolutely nothing when you're dealing with legacy code that hasn't been touched in five years."
+"Velocity and throughput" Alex rolled her eyes.

 "Now, let me introduce you to our new productivity metrics," Sarah continued.
 "We'll be tracking story points, velocity, burndown charts, and—"